Valgeir Valdimarsson would like to add you to his incredibly professional network on LinkedIn.

 If you ask me why I speak such good English, French, German and Danish, I will tell you that it helps being brought up by a series of European nannies, courtesy of your philandering anglophile father.

 To increase my social standing and cultural capital, I occasionally engage in witty repartee with my “pals” on Twitter.
-A message there is probably the best way to reach me.
+I also occasionally post photos of gondolas on Instagram.

 Why am I telling you all this?